LiamRandall/The-Customer-Experience-Map/README.md

 * Building blocks are **mutually exclusive** (an element only fits into one building block) and **collectively exhaustive**.
 They cover the most important concepts in that problem space.

 3. Existing Knowledge & Theories
+* The tool builds on existing knowledge & theories.
+Good tools are grounded in existing research in the existing problem space.

 4. Usability & UX
+* The tool is easy to use, simple and practical.
+It requires little explanation on how to be used.

 5. Vizualization
+* The tool uses sound spacial positioning of the different building blocks.

 6. Collaboration
+* The tool creates a shared language that fosters collaboration (& co-creation).

 7. Adaptability & Versatility
+*  The tool can be used in different contexts.

 8. Integration
+* The toll integrates well with other existing tools.

 ### Feedback

-As a class project we would love to get some short term feedback on useability and
+As a class project we would love to get some short term feedback on The Customer Experience Map.
+Please use github issues to file an issue on the project.